lbarbaqadze/MVC_Structure/README.md

-# MVC Structure CRUD API
+# MVC Structure Express MVC Boilerplate

 A clean, modular, and scalable backend API built with **Node.js, Express, and MySQL**, following the **MVC (Model-View-Controller)** architectural pattern.